lioneltay/graph-panda/README.md

   * obviously only if the transformation is invertible
 * [ ] Support upsert queries

+* [ ] should be able to check constraints before an operation, hooks?

 ### Pagination (TODO)

 Configure pagination through the schema